Blackymas/NSPanel_HA_Blueprint/docs/howto.md

 In the last step, assign the trigger to a button in the Panel Config:![Toggle3](./(DE)-HowTo---Alle-wichtigen-Dinge-die-man-wissen-sollte.assets/Toggle3.PNG)

-## Updating Wi-Fi and OTA Passwords in ESPHome with This Project
+## Updating Wi-Fi settings and OTA Passwords in ESPHome with This Project

 #### Overview
 When you update your Wi-Fi password in a device with firmware from our project, it's important to remember that the `wifi_password` substitution is used for both Wi-Fi and OTA updates (and a few more places that are not relevant now).
 Failing to update both simultaneously can lead to connection issues.